pachacamac/busker/README.md

 Sinatra.
 It mimics Sinatra in some aspects while still trying to stay a true wanderer of the streets.

+## Design principles

+* Small code base that is easily understandable, hackable and embeddable
+* No dependencies except what is in the Ruby Standard Lib
+* Backward compatibility to older Ruby versions
+* Ease of use / Some minor resemblance to Sinatra, hence the name
+* It's not meant as a complete web framework but concentrates on the basics

 ## Installation

 Add this line to your application's Gemfile: